 • Turn off wireless devices at night or keep them out of the bedroom.

-• Monitor the levels of EMR in your home (Toronto Hydro will provide this monitoring equipment to customers who are concerned, other monitoring equipment is also commercially available)
+• Monitor the levels of EMR in your home (Monitoring equipment is commercially available)